Get Started

 # Step 1: Generate API key

-) to be used by the application server (or the curl command below) to create rooms.
+You need to contact a system administrator to create an API key (x-vcs-token) to be used by the application server (or the curl command below) to create rooms.

 # Step 2: Create room